mattwsheps/mattwsheps/README.md

 ## About Me

 - 👨🏼‍💻 I am a student at Makers Academy, hoping to become a Full-Stack Software Developer.
-- 👨🏼‍🎓 I am a recent graduate of the University of Bath, with a First Class Master's in Integrated Mechanical and Electrical Engineering.
+- 👨🏼‍🎓 I am a recent University of Bath graduate, with a First Class Master's in Integrated Mechanical and Electrical Engineering.
 - 🔭 I am currently searching for Junior Software Developer roles.
 - ⛷️ I am a passionate skier, having recently completed a ski season in Tignes, FR.